bebrws/newblog/posts/tmuxcd.md

 Now whenever you double click on a file it will either try to run npm run-scripts if it is package.json, if it is a specific path then just open VSCode editor to that path, or if it is a direcory then cd to that directory and list all files.

 Note that Control clicking will lead to VSCode always being ran on the file clicked.

+## If you like this..

+Then checkout my [Alacritty Github Fork Releases](https://github.com/bebrws/alacritty/releases).
+I have a build of Alacritty that, when Command Click occurs, the word clicked is echoed into the terminal.